Chat with AI Beauty Assistant

 Example of enlarged ear hole

-The Rise of Malpractices and Faulty Techniques
+The Prevalence of Malpractices and Dangerous "Quick Fixes"

-• Beauty Salon "Repairs": Salons are not equipped for sterile surgical procedures.
-Their attempts often lead to severe infections and poor aesthetic outcomes.
+• Beauty Salon Procedures: Salons are not equipped for surgical procedures.
+Attempting to repair an earlobe in a non-sterile environment without surgical expertise often leads to infection and poor scarring.

 Example of ear burn owing to prevalent malpractices